 Our next destination was not quite as upscale, but what you'd expect for a small bar near the beach.
 You can feel comfortable stopping in wearing a coverup and flip-flops.

 At this point on the tour, our group was looking for dessert, and our host did not disappoint.
-We were headed to a local institution, Britt's Donuts on the Boardwalk.
+We were headed to a local institution when it comes to Carolina Beach restaurants, Britt's Donuts on the Boardwalk.

 Need a better look?
 I thought so.

 The Fudgeboat is co-owned by Duke and Tracee Hagestrom, along with Lou Belo, Tracee's mom.

 You will see her mom on the sign, the brochures, and some days, even behind the counter making fudge.